FoucauldE/responsible-ai-datascience-ipParis.github.io/content/posts/XAI_transformers.md

 <h3 id="fixing-breaks">5.
 Fixing conservation breaks: a simple but effective trick</h3>

 <p>
-To restore conservation in Transformers, the authors propose a solution: instead of redesigning a new attribution method from scratch, they adjust how existing methods (like <em>Gradient × Input</em>) are applied by introducing a <strong>locally linear approximation</strong> of the attention heads and LayerNorm layers.
+To restore conservation in Transformers, the authors propose a solution: instead of redesigning a new attribution method from scratch, they adjust how existing methods are applied by introducing a <strong>locally linear approximation</strong> of the attention heads and LayerNorm layers.
 This trick allows them to reuse the rules from LRP while preserving theoretical soundness.
 </p>

-<p><strong>Locally linear expansion for Attention Heads:</strong></p>
+<h4 id="Attention-Heads">5.1 Locally linear expansion for Attention Heads</h4>

 <p>
 During explanation time, the attention mechanism
 $$ y_j = \sum_i x_i \, p_{ij} $$
-is approximated by treating the attention weights \( p_{ij} \) — which normally depend on the input — as fixed constants.
+is approximated by treating the attention weights \( p_{ij} \) as fixed constants (they normally depend on the input).
 This means we "freeze" them so that no gradient is propagated through the softmax.
 The attention head is then seen as a simple linear layer with fixed coefficients, and the relevance can be propagated using the following LRP rule:
 </p>

 $$